top of page

 From an unused root meaning to shade; a phantom, that is, (figuratively) illusion, resemblance; hence a representative figure, especially an idol: - image, vain shew.

-• By the definition of an image, we are shown that an unlawful image has to be fashioned in detail and/or shaded in to resemble the creature while an outline alone is not unlawful, hence the Hebrew alphabet wasn’t against the law.
+• By the definition of an image, we are shown that an unlawful image has to be fashioned in detail and/or shaded in to resemble the creature while an outline alone is not unlawful.
+For this reason, the Hebrew alphabet wasn’t against the law.

 What defines lawful vs unlawful images in drawings?